What Is MDMA?

 MDMA & Your Brain

 Whether you take pills or capsules, MDMA moves from your digestive system into your bloodstream.
-From there, molecules move into your brain and make change there.
+From there, molecules move into your brain and make changes there.

 MDMA increases three chemicals inside your brain: